Skip to main content

 North Dakota · Free Case Value Calculator

-North Dakota Motor Vehicle Accident Settlement Calculator
+North Dakota Car Accident Settlement Calculator

 In North Dakota motor vehicle accident cases, you can recover damages only if your fault is less than 50%.
 If the jury finds you equally at fault (50/50), you recover nothing.
 This threshold makes the fault determination in car accident cases especially consequential — the difference between 49% and 50% fault is the difference between receiving compensation and receiving nothing.